New Mexico chile: Food

 Green chile is served roasted and peeled, whole or diced, as a powder, and in various sauces.
-The most common uses are often served diced, or in sauces and is elemental to dishes such as enchiladas, burritos, burgers, french fries, or rice.
+It is most often served diced or in sauces, and is elemental to dishes such as enchiladas, burritos, burgers, french fries, or rice.
 Chile is also served whole raw, fried, or baked chiles rellenos.
 New Mexican-style chile rellenos follow the much more traditional Mexican technique of being covered with egg batter and fried, although variations and casseroles do exist.

-The red chile (the matured green chile) is frequently dried and ground to a powder.
+The red chile (the mature green chile) is frequently dried and ground to a powder.
 These dried or powdered fruits are turned into a red chile sauce.
 The dried peppers are rehydrated by boiling in a pot, and then blended with various herbs and spices, such as onion, garlic, and occasionally Mexican oregano.
 Red chile powder is usually simply blended with water, herbs, and spices; the addition of flour or other thickening agents is often considered to be non-traditional or non-purist.

 Serving both red and green chile on a dish is sometimes referred to as "Christmas" style.
 Both green and red chile can be dried and turned into a powder, though this is more common with red chile.